Sub-linear Time Support Recovery for Compressed Sensing using Sparse-Graph Codes: Main Idea of Compressed Sensing using Sparse-Graph Codes

-Now with these bin measurements, one can effectively determine if a check node is a zero-ton, a single-ton or a multi-ton.
-Although this procedure is formally stated in Section \ref{sec:noiseless} in our noiseless recovery results, here as an illustration, we go through the procedures for check nodes $1$, $2$ and $3$: \begin{itemize} \item {\bf zero-ton bin}: consider the zero-ton check node $1$.
-A zero-ton check node can be identified easily since the measurements are all zero
+Now with these bin measurements, one can effectively determine if a right node is a zero-ton, a single-ton or a multi-ton.
+Although this procedure is formally stated in Section \ref{sec:noiseless} in our noiseless recovery results, here as an illustration, we go through the procedures for right nodes $1$, $2$ and $3$: \begin{itemize} \item {\bf zero-ton bin}: consider the zero-ton right node $1$.
+A zero-ton right node can be identified easily since the measurements are all zero

-\item {\bf single-ton bin}: consider the single-ton check node $3$.
+\item {\bf single-ton bin}: consider the single-ton right node $3$.
 A single-ton can be verified by performing a simple ``ratio test'' of the two dimensional vector:

 Another unique feature is that the measurements would have identical magnitudes $|y_3[0]|=|y_3[1]|$.
-Both the ratio test and the magnitude constraints are easy to verify for all check nodes such that the index-value pair is obtained for peeling. \item {\bf multi-ton bin}: consider the multi-ton check node $2$.
-A multi-ton can be easily identified by the same ratio test
+Both the ratio test and the magnitude constraints are easy to verify for all right nodes such that the index-value pair is obtained for peeling. \item {\bf multi-ton bin}: consider the multi-ton right node $2$.
+A multi-ton can be easily identified by the ratio test

 Furthermore, the magnitudes are not identical $|y_2[0]|\neq |y_2[1]|$.
-Therefore, if the ratio test does not produce a non-zero integer and the magnitudes are not identical, we can conclude that this check node is a multi-ton. \end{itemize}
+Therefore, if the ratio test does not produce a non-zero integer and the magnitudes are not identical, we can conclude that this right node is a multi-ton. \end{itemize}

-This simple example shows how the problem of recovering the $K$-sparse signal $\mathbf{x}$ can be cast as an instance of sparse-graph decoding.
-It also suggests that it is possible to obtain the index-value pair of any single-ton without the help of an ``oracle''.
+This simple example shows how the problem of recovering the $K$-sparse signal $\mathbf{x}$ can be cast as an instance of sparse-graph decoding, as briefly summarized in \algref{alg:peeling}.
 Note that the sparse bipartite graph in this example only shows the idea of peeling decoding, but does not guarantee successful recovery for an arbitrary signal.
-We will later address in Section \ref{sec:analysis_peeling_decoder} how to construct sparse bipartite graphs to guarantee successful decoding, but in the following, we first present our general measurement design in Section \ref{sec:meas_design}.
+Furthermore, this example also suggests that it is possible to obtain the index-value pair of any single-ton without the help of an ``oracle'' through a properly chosen bin detection matrix.
+We will address later how to construct sparse bipartite graphs to guarantee successful decoding (Section \ref{sec:analysis_peeling_decoder}) and how to choose appropriate bin detection matrices for different schemes.
+In the following, we first present our general measurement design in Section \ref{sec:meas_design}, which is the cornerstone of our compressed sensing framework.